Quicky Cycles

 Trails And Off-Road Bike Paths

-Class 3 e-bikes face heavy restrictions in state parks across the country, and Class 2 e-bikes aren’t far behind due to their throttles.
+Class 3 e-bikes face heavy restrictions in state parks across the country.
+Class 2 e-bikes aren’t far behind due to their throttles.
 And when it comes to national parks, e-bikes of any class are considered motorized vehicles — which means they aren’t allowed on pathways meant for mountain bikes and other regular bikes.

 Your best bet for a trail-ready e-bike is a Class 1.
 We hope to see restrictions easing up in the coming years.